Area Model Division – Definition, Examples, Facts

 How does area model division work?

 Division using the area model breaks up a complex division into smaller, more manageable parts.
 By taking multiples of your divisor (the number you’re dividing by) away from your dividend (the number you’re dividing), you can break down a complex equation and make it easier to solve.
-Because we’re taking all of these numbers away from our dividend, we still get the same result no matter what.
+Because we’re taking all of these numbers away from our dividend, we still get the same result regardless.

-Secondly, it simplifies large and complex division operations by breaking them down into smaller chunks.
+- Secondly, it helps simplify large, complex division operations by breaking them down into smaller steps.
 Many kids, when learning math operations, find division the most difficult to grasp.
-Therefore, by multiplying our divisor and taking those multiples away from our dividend, we are making the division easier to solve.
+Therefore, by multiplying our divisor and then taking those multiples away from our dividend, we make the division easier to solve.

 Examples of area model division